xav-b/taskbook/build.md

 ## As A Service

+- Collaborative: family
+- Collaborative: pro teams
+    - Github repositories can have collaborators - team shared boards
+    - Have modular storage and use git, so there can be per-repository list of tasks
+    - This would need an assignment too.
+Other tight integrations could be to have tasks completions linked to PR/commits
 - Backup + Sync tasks between machines (using github repositories)
 - Github repositories = namespaces
-- Github repositories can have collaborators - team shared boards
 - Event hooks (integrate with IFTT/Zapier)
 - Analytics out of the logs
 - Habits, tasks, scheduling, 2 ways sync with google calendar